Introduction

 F.A.C.E. stands for:

-Flexibility is required to keep from becoming stiff and this involves regularly moving our joints through their full range of motion.
-If we don’t, our tendons and ligaments continue to become tighter and tighter.
-We need to invest in making it not so.
-Two examples Dr. Wright gives for flexiblity activities are Pilates and yoga, but she mentioned that there are other types of flexiblity programs available online.
+Flexibility is required to keep from becoming stiff, and this involves regularly moving our joints through their full range of motion.
+Two examples Dr. Wright gives for flexibility activities are Pilates and yoga.

 Final Thoughts…

-Like changing how we eat, we don’t have to do get it all perfect the first week.
-All we need to do is commit to changing, and have a roadmap for successfully implementing it.
-I think Dr. Wright’s method dovetails well with my approach to designing Meal Plans for peri-menopausal women, as well as older men and women which focuses on eating to retain and build muscle and bone mass.
+I think Dr. Wright’s method dovetails well with my approach to designing Meal Plans for peri-menopausal women, as well as older men and women, which focuses on eating to retain and build muscle and bone mass.

 To your good health,